-Approximately 40 percent of women and 12 percent of men will experience at least one symptomatic urinary tract infection during their lifetime.
-Dr. Shaw is committed to helping you understand, prevent, and reduce the frequency of UTIs.
+Approximately 40 percent of women and 12 percent of men will experience at least one symptomatic urinary tract infection (UTI) during their lifetime.
+Evaluation and treatment of UTIs may be slightly different for men and women; however our goal is committed to helping you understand, prevent, and reduce the frequency of UTIs.

 UTIs are often categorized as simple (uncomplicated) or complicated.
 Simple UTIs are infections that occur in normal urinary tracts.
 Complicated UTIs occur in abnormal urinary tracts or when the bacteria causing the infection is resistant to many antibiotic medications.